 More data are needed

 The American Cancer Society takes seriously its role as a provider of trusted, credible information on issues related to cancer.
 Such information is essential for individuals and regulatory agencies to make informed decisions about the safety of consumer products.
-More information is needed on the extent to which the ingredients in cosmetics are absorbed and retained in the body during normal usage, especially in groups such as in infants and pregnant mothers.
+More information is needed on the extent to which the ingredients in cosmetics are absorbed and retained in the body during normal usage, especially in groups who may be especially vulnerable to ill effects, such as infants, pregnant women, and the elderly.
 Furthermore, the American Cancer Society supports the need for open and transparent regulatory oversight of cosmetics and encourages continued and expanded scientific research on the potential links between cosmetic use and cancer risk.
 The need for an effective FDA in ensuring the safety of our food supply, medicines, and consumer products has never been greater.

 The American Cancer Society continues to support the use of sunscreen products as one of the measures to limit skin exposure to ultraviolet radiation, while encouraging continued research on the safety and efficacy of these products.